eltiffster/authorFunction/README.md

 The goal of the training process is to minimize the loss value (a representation of the margin of error) and in particular validation loss, which represents how well a model predicts a sequence that was not included in the training data.
 When sampling(see below), you should probably use the checkpoint with the lowest validation loss since you want "a model that accurately predicts unknown character sequences, not just those it’s already seen" ([Goodwin n.p.](https://medium.com/artists-and-machine-intelligence/adventures-in-narrated-reality-6516ff395ba3)).

-Once you start the training process, you will see something like Figure 9.
+Once you start the training process, you will see something like Figure 9 (below).

 ![image alt text](images/9-interface.png)